“Your freedom is to know

 firstname.lastname@example.org / +351915152060

-bio: Dancer, choreographer, movement researcher, in 2006 sara discovers the iyengar yoga which has an important influence on her artistic path and everyday life.
-In 2014 she graduated in Iyengar yoga Introductory II, and started to give yoga lessons and workshops, linked with her artistic activity.
+bio: Dancer, choreographer, movement researcher, in 2006 sara discovers the yoga which has an important influence on her artistic path and everyday life.
+In 2014 she graduated in Iyengar yoga and started to give yoga lessons and workshops, linked with her artistic activity.

-She deepens the practice of yoga thanks to the meeting with different masters including Sharat Arora, Stephane Lalo, Nuno Cabral.
+She deepens the yoga’s practice thanks to Meera Mascia, Sharat Arora, Stephane Lalo, Nuno Cabral.